Supporting Survivor-Led Recovery

 Resource Mobilization

-$8M in state funding directed based on recommendations from the Department of Angels, including $2M committed to a soil remediation pilot program
+$8M in state funding directed based on recommendations from the Department of Angels, including:

 Coordination enabling new recovery pilots and initiatives